 Eczema can make your life miserable, so it’s no wonder people are on the lookout for a remedy that will make the condition at least manageable — but without the dangerous side effects of pharmaceutical treatments.

-There have been a lot of stories in the media about people using CBD oil for eczema with great success.
+There have been a lot of stories in the media about people using CBD cream for eczema with great success.
 Although CBD isn’t a magical pill for any condition, research suggests there are enough reasons to believe in its effectiveness for skin health.

 Today we dive deeper into the positive effects of CBD on eczema.

 Eczema is a broad term describing a range of skin conditions that can cause the skin to dry out, leading to irritation, pain, itching patches, and taking a serious toll on one’s quality of life.

 In its mild stadium, eczema has very little impact on a person’s life — it typically comes and goes away.
 However, chronic cases of eczema may cause crippling pain and heavy mental stress, which sometimes requires hospitalization.

 There are several subgroups of eczema, including discoid eczema which creates disk-like patches on the skin, or contact dermatitis where the skin shows a reaction to anything it comes into contact with, e.g. using a particular type of clothing or skincare products.

 Researchers are yet to understand the underlying cause of eczema, but there’s a consensus that the most common cause of the condition is an allergy.
 A person may be allergic to soaps and detergents or to a particular animal such as a dog or cat.

 Eczema can also be caused by infections or reactions to extreme temperatures.
 Some scientists hypothesize that eczema stems from a weakened immune system, which can be further deteriorated by high stress.